 Since 2006, there have been many public teardowns that provided insight into the teardown process.
 The first major public teardown occurred at the Embedded Systems Conference over 10 years ago.
 This included the complete live teardown of a Toyota Prius in front of attendees of the conference.
 Now, you can find many examples across the internet including smartphone teardowns like the Apple teardown and android teardown.

-At GHB Intellect, we have done our fair share of teardowns, from cell phones, laptops and and smart TVs to cellular base station modules and antennas, and from semiconductors and multi-layer SOCs (System on Chip) to multi-layer PCBs.
-With state-of-the-art laboratories and equipment, we can tear down products all the way down to circuitry in a chip.
+At GHB Intellect, we have done our fair share of teardowns, from cell phones, laptops, tablets, W-iFi access points, and set top boxes, to cellular base station modules and antennas, and from semiconductors and multi-layer SOCs (System on Chip) to multi-layer PCBs.
+With state-of-the-art laboratories and equipment, we can disassemble and analyze products all the way down to circuitry in a chip.

 If you would like more information please contact us.